 Install the well screen, casing and centralizers (well materials) within the borehole.
-If hollowstem augers or rod packages like sonic or DPT are used, install the well materials within the augers/rods.
+If hollow-stem augers or rod packages like sonic or DPT are used, install the well materials within the augers/rods.
 BMPs for well material placement include:

-- Field personnel handling the well materials should wear new, clean gloves to prevent contaminating the well materials; - Centralizers are often used for wells greater than 50 feet deep and are generally placed below the screen, above the screen, and mid-riser; special care should be taken to ensure that the centralizer does not affect the placement of the filter pack, well seal, and grout; - Silt traps are often used below the screen as a collection point for sediment; - If DNAPL is present, the well screen should be placed directly on the bottom of the borehole; - Hold or hang well materials in tension, which ensures a straight and vertical alignment; - Lubricating oils or grease should not be used on casing threads; - Glue of any type should not be used to secure casing joints; - O-rings are recommended to insure a tight fit and minimize leakage; - Environmental well casings typically utilize flush-jointed threads.
+- Field personnel handling the well materials should wear new, clean gloves to prevent contaminating the well materials; - Centralizers are often used for wells greater than 50 feet deep and are generally placed below the screen, above the screen, and mid-riser; special care should be taken to ensure that the centralizer does not affect the placement of the filter pack, well seal, and grout; - Silt traps or sumps attached by a threaded connection and of the same composition as the screen are often used below the screen as a collection point for sediment; these shall not exceed two feet in length, unless otherwise approved by the ARA; - If DNAPL is present, the well screen should be placed directly on the bottom of the borehole; no sump will be used in such cases; - Hold or hang well materials in tension, which ensures a straight and vertical alignment; - Lubricating oils or grease should not be used on casing threads; - Glue of any type should not be used to secure casing joints; - O-rings are recommended to insure a tight fit and minimize leakage; - Environmental well casings typically utilize flush-jointed threads.